 Please note that none of this is a substitute for professional veterinary advice.
 Consult your vet any time your cat has any sort of injury.

 Alternatives to Cones for cats

 Depending on the type and location of the injury, a shirt or recovery suit may protect the site better.
 A bandage might protect the injury effectively while it heals.
 If the injury is on a limb, a recovery sleeve might get the job done, or a bootie might be your best bet.
 Liquid bandages are available as well, though they offer very limited protection.
 Talk to your vet about the best alternatives to recovery cones for your cat.

 Types of cat recovery collars

-Cheapest Elizabethan collar
+Cheapest DIY Elizabethan collar for Cats

 A paper plate makes a cheap, easy, and effective Elizabethan collar for cats in many situations.
 This works especially well with kittens recovering from spay surgery.